Kloudless/authenticator/README.md

 * Kloudless Interactive Docs: https://developers.kloudless.com/interactive-docs
 * https://github.com/vinodc/cloud-text-editor

-## Migration Guide from older Authentication protocol
+## Migration Guide

+### From v0.1 to v1.0

 Developers can easily migrate to this version from the previous v0.1 Authenticator library.
-This library uses the Kloudless OAuth 2.0 authentication flow rather than the previous authentication mechanism.
+This library uses the [Kloudless OAuth 2.0](https://developers.kloudless.com/docs/latest/authentication#oauth-2.0) authentication flow rather than the previous authentication mechanism.

 Here are the changes needed: